We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Torque Wrench Maintenance Tips

 Torque wrenches are specialized tools that can be thrown out of calibration if they are dropped or knocked against a hard surface.
 If the tool is dropped on the ground, then it will need to be recalibrated before it can be used.
-When properly cared for, a torque wrench can retain its accuracy, so users don’t need to calibrate it before every use.
-Just make sure to store the torque wrench in an appropriate case to ensure the safety of the tool when it’s not in use.
-Additionally, users can help keep the wrench adequately calibrated when it’s not being used by changing the torque setting to the manufacturer recommended level before storing the tool.
+When properly cared for, a torque wrench can retain its accuracy, so you don’t need to calibrate it before every use.
+Just make sure to store the torque wrench in an appropriate case when it’s not in use.
+Keep the wrench adequately calibrated when it’s not used by changing the torque setting to the manufacturer recommended level before storing the tool.

 Final Thoughts